beurar/Viceroys-STALKER-ALife/README.md

 * Duration, lightning and discharge intensity curves, the radius around players for effects, and the delay between storms can all be configured via CBA settings.
 * Works with the emission hook system for mission-specific consequences.
 * Optional Nova Gas clouds spawn at every Psy Discharge by default.
-  Controlled by `VSA_stormGasDischarges`, this creates a 30m zone that appears five seconds after each discharge, lasts 30 seconds, and uses a mist density of 3.
+  Controlled by `VSA_stormGasDischarges`, this creates a 20m zone that appears five seconds after each discharge, lasts 20 seconds, and uses a mist density of 3 with greater vertical spread.

 ### Zombification
 * Tracks dead units and may reanimate them as zombies after a delay.